charles-mori/Bookstore_assignment/README.md

 - Test with custom queries or connect with an application

 ## User Roles & Permissions
-- admin_user – Full access to all database objects
+- db_admin - Full access to all database objects

-- editor_user – Can read and modify data, but not drop tables
+- db_developer - Can read and modify data, but not drop tables

-- readonly_user – Can only perform SELECT queries
+- db_viewer	- Can only perform SELECT queries

-- SQL script to create these users and assign permissions is provided in user_roles.sql.

 ## Contributors
 1. Charles Mori – Project Lead, ERD Design, SQL Development